 A "HOLE" IN PHYSICSWhen viewed as a halfwave receiving antenna, a resonant atom acts as if it has expanded in size to fill its entire nearfield region.
 In terms of Quantum Mechanics, it does so by locally creating a large virtual-photon AC field which normally would not exist.
 Because of coherent superposition, in a sense this new field BECOMES THE ANTENNA.
 The significant part of this new field extends to (Pi*wavelength)/2 distance around the atom, and this distance can be thousands of times larger than the atom's radius.
 A 1-angstrom atom with a large AC field can behave as a 1/3-wave antenna at optical frequencies.
 Though tiny, the atom can absorb "longwave" radiation such as light.
 Our 1-angstrom atom becomes a black sphere 2000 angstroms across, and efficiently absorbs 6000-Angstrom light waves.
 Very strange, no?
 I've certainly never encountered such a thing during my physics training.
 Apparently the missing details of the absorption of light wave by atoms is a "hole" in physics education, and it has only been treated in a couple of contemporary physics papers in the 1980s.
 Here's another hole: when an atom absorbs waves, it has to scatter away half the energy.
 Does this mean that when an atom absorbs a photon, it must always interact with TWO photons, eating one and reflecting the other?!!!!
 I've never heard of such a requirement.
 It flys in the face of the usual description of atoms and photons.
 (Is it mentioned in Feynman's QED book?)

-e-field: 100 Volt/meter.
-If the transmitter's e-field is contained
+vertical e-field: 100 Volt/meter.
+If the transmitter's e-field is

-below the conductive ionosphere, and if the bottom of the ionosphere is
+contained entirely below the conductive ionosphere, and if the bottom of

+field.
 These values aren't totally ridiculous.
-Large, well-designed Tesla coils
+Large, well-designed Tesla

-commonly produce 10 megavolts.
-If such a coil was erected outdoors and
+coils commonly produce 10 megavolts.
+If such a coil was erected outdoors

-connected to an insulated metal tower, it would fill the Earth's entire
+and connected to an insulated metal tower, it would fill the Earth's

-atmosphere with 1KHz radiation.
-The Earth's atmosphere would be like a
+entire atmosphere with 1KHz radiation.
+The Earth's atmosphere would be

-microwave oven cavity.
-Such an AC voltage field would produce
+like a microwave oven cavity.
+Such an AC voltage field would produce a

-100V/M field everywhere on the Earth's surface.
-This field would be
+feeble 100V/M field everywhere on the Earth's surface.
+This field would

-detectable by instruments, but otherwise it would be too small for humans
+be detectable by instruments, but otherwise it would be too small for

 CAPACITIVE-PLATE ANTENNAOK, we've got a feeble AC e-field in the outdoor environment.
 How will a simple antenna-plate perform as an energy receiver?
 See fig.2 below.
 If it's a large horizontal metal plate about one meter off the ground, it will give out a 100 volt signal at 1KHz, but this one hundred volt "power source" has an extremely large capacitive series impedance.
 Let's say that the plate/ground capacitance is 10pF.
 To draw energy with the maximum possible voltage, the load resistor should be approximately equal to the series impedance.
 This impedance is dominated by the 10pF capacitor value, so this gives 1/(2*PI*F*C) = 16 megohm load resistor, and it drags the antenna's voltage down from 100V to 70.7V.
 The received energy in the resistor is 300 microwatts, and the current in the resistor is in the microamp range.
 Just as we might expect, everything here is similar to a conventional radio antenna.
 The weak e-field from the incoming EM waves behaves only as a "signal", and it is not a source of significant power.
 It can't drive a motor or light an LED.